ChrisRackauckas/ASKEM_Evaluation_Staging/docs/src/Scenario2/Evaluation_Scenario_2.md

 ## Question 1

-This reads in the SIDARTHE model from a JSON formed from Semagrams.
+### Read in the SIDARTHE model from a JSON formed from Semagrams

 ```@example scenario2
 using Catlab, AlgebraicPetri, Catlab.CategoricalAlgebra, ModelingToolkit
-import AlgebraicPetri.SubACSets
+using AlgebraicPetri.SubACSets
-sidarthe = read_json_acset(LabelledPetriNet,"sidarthe.json")
+sidarthe = read_json_acset(LabelledPetriNet, "sidarthe.json")
-sys_sidarthe = ODESystem(sidarthe)
+sys = ODESystem(sidarthe)
 ```

-### Ingest SIDARTHE

-This is the version directly from the SBML file.
-This will be replaced with a version from TA1/TA2 when available.
-This used our
+### Load parameter values and initial concentrations from SBML file

-[SBMLToolkit.jl](https://github.com/SciML/SBMLToolkit.jl) library which reads SBML into ModelingToolkit and generates TeX'd versions of the equations so we could read the resulting model and confirm it is correct against the paper description.
+This uses our [SBMLToolkit.jl](https://github.com/SciML/SBMLToolkit.jl) library which reads SBML into ModelingToolkit and generates TeX'd versions of the equations so we could read the resulting model and confirm it is correct against the paper description.

 ```@example scenario2
 using EasyModelAnalysis, SBML, SBMLToolkit, UnPack, Test